What is Category Normalised Citation Impact (CNCI) and how can I use it?

 A score below 1.00 means it has been cited less than expected.

-For example, a CNCI of 2.0 indicates that a paper has been cited twice as often as similar papers in the same field and year.
+For example, a CNCI of 2.0 means the paper has been cited twice as often as similar publications.

 Why is CNCI useful?